hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/07_git_github.md

 This line added to Wolfman's copy
 ~~~

-and then push the change to GitHub:
+And then push the change to GitHub:

 ~~~ {.bash}
 $ git add mars.txt